Remedies for a swollen tongue

 - Drink small amounts of water at regular intervals to lessen the swelling of the tongue

 - If there is severe swelling of the tongue, take the prescribed antihistamine and corticosteroids to lessen the swelling and inflammation of the area.

 - The swelling caused by allergic reactions are usually prescribed epinephrine injections.

 - Maintain a healthy lifestyle such as minimizing alcohol consumption and cessation of smoking.
-Avoid foods that cause allergic reactions.
+Generally, avoid foods that cause allergic reactions.